 Of the many relationships in an extended family, grandparents, and especially grandmothers, are critically important, for they often serve as "safety valves" or "stabilizers" by solving problems and mediating between family members (Hagestad, 1986; Putney and Bengtson, 2003).
-Grandparents, and increasingly grandfathers, are also caretakers-often primary caretakers-for grandchildren (Bianchi, Hotz, McGarry, and Seltzer, 2008; Casper and Bianchi, 2002).
 The significance of grandparents is likely to continue growing amidst marital instability (Uhlenberg, 2005).
 At the same time, grandparental ties, especially paternal ones, may be more tenuous because of that instability and geographic dispersion (Bianchi et al., 2008).

 Some of the potential gains for relationships that come with longevity may be offset by divorce, which has remained at high and stable levels since the mid-1970s.
 Nearly half of all recent marriages will end in divorce, and first marriages that end in divorce last about eight years (Kreider, 2005).
-A major transformation in the last century is that divorce rather than death is now the great disruptor of family relationships.
-The nature of disruption that comes from divorce and remarriage is inherently different than death, though both clearly affect the quality and duration of relationships (Carr and Moorman, 2011).
+A major transformation in the past century is that divorce rather than death is now the great disruptor of family relationships (Uhlenberg, 1989).
+The nature of disruption that comes from divorce and remarriage is inherently different than death, although both clearly affect the quality and duration of relationships (Carr and Moorman, 2011).
 Divorce and remarriage also mean something different for young couples with underage children and shorter marriages relative to older couples with grown children and longstanding marriages.
 Unprecedented complexities result when divorce and remarriage occur multiple times within particular families or for multiple families in the extended family matrix.
 New complexities result from the increased proportion of single-parent households, cohabitating couples, gay and lesbian couples, and individuals who are intentionally single and childless.
-There is much to learn about what these varied relationships mean for aging.
+There is much to learn about what these varied relationships mean for aging individuals and their families.